imkurmywal/Get-data-using-ajax-from-database/README.md

   The input check
   - if input is empty in response give empty.

-  - If input is something and match extract and show output from the database through mysqli
+  - If input is something and match extract and show output from the database in table form through mysqli machting first name first letters of person

   - if input is not found show That No record found